US presidential candidates over 70: does age affect the ability to govern

 Currently, the most widely used neurological test for cognitive impairment is the basic screening test, known as the Montreal Cognitive Assessment, or the MoCA, a five-minute test of 30 questions that includes knowing where you are, drawing a clock, and determining the image of a tiger.
 The hardest part is remembering the five words you were told to remember at the beginning of the exam.
 The test is designed to identify people who will be difficult to conduct "daily activities."

 Trump passed this test last year.
 At a press conference, his doctor, Ronnie Jackson, said the president had "dealt with him."
 But the test used to test the population for dementia does not necessarily test the ability to serve as president more than, say, passing the driver's license test.
-Anything less than the ideal score is a concern, but the ideal score tells the public little about the actual cognitive ability of a presidential candidate.
+Anything less than the ideal score is a cause for concern, but the ideal score tells the public little about the actual cognitive ability of a presidential candidate.

 But the best tests exist.
 Simple and transparent in administration, they can help the public know what the cognitive status of people who seek access to nuclear codes really is.